zchee/golang-wiki/CodeReviewComments.md

 ## Receiver Type

 Choosing whether to use a value or pointer receiver on methods can be difficult, especially to new Go programmers.
 If in doubt, use a pointer, but there are times when a value receiver makes sense, usually for reasons of efficiency, such as for small unchanging structs or values of basic type.
-Some rules of thumb:
+Some useful guidelines:

   * If the receiver is a map, func or chan, don't use a pointer to it.
   * If the receiver is a slice and the method doesn't reslice or reallocate the slice, don't use a pointer to it.